Technical Blogs

 Novec 7100 (Methoxy-nonafluorobutane) |

-~ 13 | Gentle cleaning, heat transfer, carrier solvent |
+~ 13 | Mild cleaning, heat transfer, and carrier solvent applications. |

 Novec 7200 (Methoxy-nonafluoroisobutane) |

-~ 10 | Even gentler, ideal for heat transfer and sensitive electronics |
+~ 10 | Specifically suited for heat transfer and cleaning of sensitive electronic components due to its milder solvency. |

-~ 9 | Heat transfer fluid with negligible solvency |
+~ 9 | Engineered as a heat transfer fluid with minimal solvency. |

 Novec 71IPA (7100 + ~15% IPA) |

-~ 27-30 | Moderate solvency for light oil and grease removal |
+~ 27-30 | Moderate solvency; ideal for the removal of light oils and contaminants. |

-Novec 72DE (7100 + alcohol + trans-DCE) |
+Novec 72DE (7100 + Ethanol + trans-DCE) |

 Novec 73DE (7100 + trans-DCE) |

-~ 90 | Effective for flux removal, heavy oils, and silicone cleaning |
+~ 90 | Optimized for heavy-duty flux removal, heavy oils, and silicone oil cleaning. |

 Weak

-Precision electronics, heat exchangers, surface wetting
+Precision electronics, heat transfer, and surface wetting

 Strong

-Heavy oils, silicone oils, flux cleaning, degreasing
+Heavy oils, silicone oils, flux removal, and degreasing

 -

-KB Value of Solvents | Safety Notes
+Solvent KB Value | Safety Guidelines

 -